-SEND Governor:
+SEND Governor: Imogen Attrill and Mandy Baraclough

-The SEND Governor has good knowledge of the SEN Code of Practice: 0-25 (2014) and what it means for our school.
+The SEND Governor has good knowledge of the SEN Code of Practice: 0-25 (2014) and what it means for our academy.
 They act as a critical friend ensuring that the school's SEND policy is followed and the best possible provision is being provided for all children.
-This involves regular meetings with the Inclusion Leader and monitoring within the school.
+This involves regular meetings with the Inclusion Leader and monitoring within the academy.